Meet the team

 Richard trained as a British Airways pilot before settling on a commercial career, and was appointed CBE in 2004 for services to Logistics and Transport.

-Anne is a commercial and strategic lawyer in the real estate sector, having been a partner at global law firm Linklaters LLP and more recently General Counsel & Director of Corporate Services at Capital & Counties Properties PLC, a property investment company in the FTSE250.
-She was a non executive director of the Learning Trust, a not for profit company responsible for the provision of education in the London Borough of Hackney until 2012.
-Anne’s sister, Janet, lived with cystic fibrosis until 1992.
+Anne has thirty years experience as a commercial and strategic lawyer in the real estate sector, having been a partner at global law firm Linklaters LLP and General Counsel & Director of Corporate Services at Capital & Counties Properties PLC, a property investment company in the FTSE250.
+She is a trustee of the Charles Dickens Museum and an independent member of the Audit and Risk Committee for The Samaritans and previously, she was a non executive director of the Learning Trust.
+Anne has a lifelong understanding of cystic fibrosis as her sister, Janet, lived with the condition until 1992.

 Sean Collins had a forty-year career with the accountancy firm KPMG, both in the UK and internationally, acquiring deep and extensive experience of finance, audit and corporate governance.
 He is a Crown Representative at HM Government Cabinet Office, where he helps oversee efficient procurement of resources.
 He is also a Non-Executive Director at Jersey Telecom as well as being a member of the Conduct Committee at the Financial Reporting Council, which regulates the UK accountancy profession.
 For many years he has been a Governor and Chairman at More House School in Farnham, a school specialising in the education of boys with learning difficulties, and also spent ten years as an advisor to Oak Lodge, a school for the profoundly deaf.
 He is also a trustee of the Royal Society for Asian Affairs, an educational charity, and has previously been Deputy Chairman of the Farnham Branch of Arthritis Research UK.
 He has a grandson who was diagnosed at birth with cystic fibrosis.